techtask/SO_dev_test/README.md

 A few things I ran out of time for:

 * Parameter validation and Type checking (this should be done in the model either in the constructor, or during a setParameter() method.)
 * Decent sanitization/validation routines.
 I have put in the basics, but these would not be production ready.
+Should really use something like HTMLPurifier.
 * Request/Response objects and dispatcher.
 These I skipped for brevity.
 * Real templating.
 I decided to use php native templating for simplicity.
 Twig would probably have been better.
 * Tests, phpdoc comments.